-1. MACRS system (GDS or ADS) 2.
-Property class
+1. MACRS system (GDS or ADS)

+2. Property class

 3. Date placed in service

-4. Recovery period

-5. Method and convention

-6. Depreciation rate (from tables)
+5. Method and convention 6.
+Depreciation rate (from

-Part II

-7. Cost or other basis \$
+7. Cost or other basis . \$

-8. Business/investment use %
+8. Business/investment use . %

 9. Multiply line 7 by line 8 \$

-10. Total claimed for section 179 deduction and other items \$
+0. Total claimed for section 179 dedu and other items Φ.

+tentative basis for depreciation

+12. Multiply line 11 by the applicable

+percentage if the special depreciation

+allowance applies.
+This is your special

+depreciation allowance.
+Enter -0- if this is

+not the year you placed the property in

 11. Subtract line 10 from line 9.
-This is your tentative basis for depreciation \$
+This is your

-12. Multiply line 11 by .50 if the 50% special

-depreciation allowance applies.
-This is

-your special depreciation allowance.

-Enter -0- if this is not the year you placed
+not the year you placed the property in

-the property in service, the property is not
+service, the property is not qualified

-qualified property, or you elected not to
+property, or you elected not to claim a

-claim a special allowance \$
+special allowance

+3. Subtract line 12 from line 11.
+This is your

+basis for depreciation

 13. Subtract line 12 from line 11.
 This is your

 basis for depreciation

 14. Depreciation rate (from line 6)

 15. Multiply line 13 by line 14.
 This is your

 MACRS depreciation deduction \$

-If real estate, do not include cost (basis) of land.